WebAssembly/component-model/design/mvp/Concurrency.md

 code by calling the [`context.get`] and [`context.set`] built-ins.

-The thread-local storage array's length is currently fixed to contain exactly 2 `i32`s or `i64`s with the goal of allowing this array to be stored inline in whatever existing runtime data structure is already efficiently reachable from ambient compiled wasm code.
+The thread-local storage array's length is currently fixed to contain exactly 2 `i64`s with the goal of allowing this array to be stored inline in whatever existing runtime data structure is already efficiently reachable from ambient compiled wasm code.
 Because module instantiation is declarative in the Component Model, the imported `context.{get,set}` built-ins can be inlined by the core wasm compiler as-if they were instructions, allowing the generated machine code to be a single load or store.
-This makes thread-local storage a natural place to store:
+This makes thread-local storage a natural place to
+store:
 1. a pointer to the linear-memory "shadow stack" pointer
 2. a pointer to a struct used by the runtime to implement the language's thread-local features

+Both of `context.{get,set}` take an immediate argument of `i32` or `i64` to indicate the return or argument type. `context.set i32` will zero the high bits of the stored value and `context.get i32` will only read the low bits of the stored value.
+Generally it is expected that 32-bit components always use the `i32` immediate and 64-bit components always use the `i64` immediate, but mixing these calls is still valid.

 When threads are created explicitly by `thread.new-indirect`, the lifetime of the thread-local storage array ends when the function passed to